WCAS monitors 8 air quality parameters in our airshed region.

 Click below to learn more about these parameters and how they relate to clean air.

-Sulphur dioxide is generated both naturally and anthropogenically (man-made), including the processing and combustion of fossil fuels containing sulphur.
-It is a colourless gas with a pungent odour (similar to a lit match), and can be detected by taste and odour at concentrations as low as 300 ppb.
-Sulphur dioxide reacts in the atmosphere to form sulphuric acid and acidic aerosols, which contribute to acid rain (accounts for about 70% of the total acid rain generate).
-Sulphur dioxide combines with other atmospheric gases to produce fine particles, which may reduce visibility.
-Brief exposure to high concentrations of sulphur dioxide and its products can produce human health effects, irritating the upper respiratory tract and aggravating existing cardiac and respiratory disease.
-Long-term exposure may increase the risk of developing chronic respiratory disease.
+Sulphur dioxide is generated both naturally and anthropogenically (human-made), including the processing and combustion of fossil fuels containing sulphur.
+It is a colourless gas with a pungent odour (like a lit match) and can be detected by taste and odour at concentrations as low as 300 ppb.
+Sulphur dioxide (SO2) reacts in the atmosphere to form sulphuric acid and acidic aerosols, which contribute to acid rain.
+SO2combines with other atmospheric gases to produce fine particles, which may reduce visibility.

 Ground-level ozone is formed by photochemical reactions in the atmosphere.
 It mainly comes from vehicle and industrial emissions in urban centres.
 It can be a major component of smog during the summer, especially during hot sunny weather, and is generally low in the winter.
-Ozone can be transported long distances and can be responsible for large regional air pollution episodes.
+Ozone (O3) can be transported long distances and can be responsible for large regional air pollution episodes.

 Meteorological parameters measured are: